gampnico/scintillometry/docs/source/quickstart.rst

 Install with Conda/Mamba
 ************************

-Activate your preferred conda environment and run:
+Create or activate your preferred conda environment then run:

 .. code-block:: bash